 Having established the general framework of topology of quantum channels, here we present a prototypical example of topological quantum feedback control characterized by a topological invariant of the Bloch matrix of a quantum channel.
-Our model is given by a quantum version of Maxwell's demon in Ref.~\cite{Toyabe10} (see also Ref.~\cite{LiuNakagawaUeda23}).
+Our model is a quantum counterpart of Maxwell's demon in Ref.~\cite{Toyabe10} (see also Ref.~\cite{LiuNakagawaUeda23}).
 We consider a particle hopping on a one-dimensional (1D) lattice with $L$ sites, where a quantum state at site $i$ is denoted by $\ket{i}$.
 We first perform a projective measurement of the position of this particle with measurement operators $\hat{M}_m=\ket{m}\bra{m}$ $(m=1,\cdots,L)$.
-If the measurement outcome is $j$, we raise the potential at site $j-1$ and perform the feedback control with the Hamiltonian
+If the measurement outcome is $j$, we raise the potential at site $j-1$ and perform feedback control with the Hamiltonian

 where $J\in\mathbb{R}$ is the hopping amplitude and $V>0$ is the height of the potential.
-The unitary operator for the feedback control is given by $\hat{U}_j=\exp[-i\hat{H}_j\tau]$, where $\tau$ denotes the duration of the feedback control.
+The unitary operator for feedback control is given by $\hat{U}_j=\exp[-i\hat{H}_j\tau]$, where $\tau$ is the duration of feedback control.
 The potential barrier placed at site $j-1$ prevents the particle from going to the left, thereby achieving unidirectional (chiral) transport of the particle to the right (see Fig.~\ref{fig_model}).
-Here, we do not need any external field to induce the current in the system, but the information obtained from measurement is used to transport the particle.
-The feedback control thus rectifies quantum fluctuations of measurement outcomes and convert them into a current in a manner similar to an information ratchet \cite{Sagawa10}.
-We therefore refer to this model as the chiral Maxwell's demon.
+Here, we do not need any external field to cause the transport in the system; instead, the information gained from the measurement is used to drive the particle unidirectionally.
+Feedback control thus rectifies quantum fluctuations in measurement outcomes and converts them into a unidirectional transport in a manner similar to an information ratchet \cite{Sagawa10}.
+We therefore refer to this model as the chiral Maxwell demon.